Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 ## Project process
 I struggled a lot at first to get started with this project, which lead me to "postpone" it a few years because I couldn't understand how I would possibly start, I envisioned exactly how I wanted everything to be, and work and look but I lacked the necessary knowledge and energy truth be told, and idea of approach to get started and making it work.
 After a few years though, I decided to get started again, this time I also struggled quite a bit at first, but then I decided to separate the project into "smaller pieces" or "units" as some might call them(?), where I divided the code I needed for the entirety of the project into a few groups that I needed to figure out and master before I could put everything together.
 This probably also helped minimize development time, as well as debugging efforts throughout the entire project - since it allowed me to focus on specific smaller areas, instead of having to step-through the massive interface just to reach the problemarea.
 I also put up a personal deadline for this project of a months time to help me keep motivated and productive and driven towards that goal.
-The areas I decided to divide my project into was the following:
+The areas I decided to divide my project into were the following:
 - Canvas, graphics and Tic Tac Toe specific graphics as well as basic game logics
 - Node.js, Socket.io and Express.js realtime chat application with some additional quality-of-life features
 - Node.js, Socket.io and Express.js Multi-room feature - tested on chat rooms